 Ten and under is ideal.
 (More on this here.)

-Since oatmeal is more filling, a person might eat three cups of Corn Flakes to one of Oatmeal, which, of course, would make the Oatmeal the better choice.
+Since oatmeal is more filling, a person might wind up eating three cups of

 One more example: drinks.